SoutadeJulien/wordFinder/README.md

 <br>

->Word finder has two dependency that is [PyGithub](https://github.com/PyGithub/PyGithub) which allows to get an access to the GitHub repositories,
+>Word Finder has two dependencies: [PyGithub](https://github.com/PyGithub/PyGithub) which allows access to GitHub repositories, and PySide2.
->and PySide 2

 - Run .wordFinderStart.bat
 - Change the search path.
 Then, you can search for a word or a sentence in the packages within the search path.